 How to Make Marbleized Easter Eggs

-In a wide, shallow bowl, prepare a second batch of dye -- which will provide the swirls -- in a darker shade or a different color.
-Liquid should be 1/2 inch deep.
-Add 1 tablespoon olive oil.
-Run a fork through this mixture, creating curlicues of oil on the surface.
+In a wide shallow bowl, prepare a second batch of dye—which will provide the swirls—in a darker shade or a different color of your choice.
+The liquid should be ½-inch deep.
+Add one tablespoon of olive oil and run a fork through mixture—creating curlicues of oil on the surface.
 As the oil swirls, place dyed egg in the mixture, and roll it once around the bowl to pick up oil streaks and remove the egg.

 After you've created your desired pattern, let the marbleized Easter egg dry.
 You can experiment with color combinations: Vary the base tints and the swirls to achieve striking contrasts, subtle shadings, or multihued richness.
 Keep experimenting with your technique to recreate these mixed colors and whirly-swirly designs.